 “We shall only do more to consolidate their deployment in our election.
 Once again, I wish to assure you that INEC has no preferred party or candidate.
 We shall only ensure that all valid votes count and the winners are decided solely by the voters.”

-The INEC chairman described the late Abubakar as an advocate of a free, fair, credible and participatory electoral system which he (Abubakar) fought for through research, capacity building for the staff of the commission, and vigorous voter education activities.
+The INEC chairman described the late Abubakar as an advocate of a free, fair, credible, and participatory electoral system, which he (Abubakar) fought for through research, capacity building for the commission’s staff, and vigorous voter education activities.

-Speaking earlier, the Director-General of TEI, Dr Sa’ad Idris, lamented the preponderance of many legal cases arising from the pre-election period up till after the conduct of the elections.
+Speaking earlier, the Director-General of TEI, Dr Sa’ad Idris, lamented the preponderance of legal cases arising from the pre-election period until after the elections were conducted.